g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <!-- Reddit on the ultra ending: "These complaints all feel sort of thematically fitting to the whole moralist attitude.
 Nothing happens, nothing changes, nothing improves.
 Everything just fizzles out." -->

 <br><br>

 <!-- > Now this ideology is only represented by student book clubs and old, decaying philosophers. -->

 ### Depressive leftism

-> “Instead of building Communism, he now builds a precise model of this grotesque, duplicitous world.”
+> Instead of building Communism, he now builds a precise model of this grotesque, duplicitous world.

 <br>

-> "The Gottwald School believe that intellectuals as a class are incapable of sparking revolutionary change, so all they can do is *critique* capitalism from inside itself."
+> "The Gottwald School believe that intellectuals as a class are incapable of sparking revolutionary change, so all they can do is *critique* capitalism from inside itself."<br>
 > LOGIC - In other words, they have lost faith in their own relevance.

 <br>